50 Fabulous Marijuana Facts You Had No Idea About

 It’s been a while since marijuana’s positive effects can no longer be denied, such as reducing (chronic) pain and helping with anxiety, seizures, and depression, to say the least.

-31. Facts about medical marijuana sales: by the end of 2020 retail sales of medical and recreational marijuana in the US will reach $15 billion.
+31. Facts about medical marijuana sales: by the end of 2020 retail sales of medical and recreational marijuana in the US were expected to reach $15 billion.

 (Marijuana Business Daily)